juand-r/EMNLP-2019/README.md

 Applying BERT to Document Retrieval with Birch

 Latent-Variable Generative Models for Data-Efficient **Text Classification**

+Hierarchical Attention Prototypical Networks for **Few-Shot Text Classification**

+EntEval: A Holistic Evaluation Benchmark for Entity Representations

+Multi-Input Multi-Output Sequence Labeling for Joint Extraction of Fact and Condition Tuples from Scientific Text

 ## More papers: Wednesday, Nov 6